+Radical feminism is the political movement for women to work towards abolishing patriarchal dominance.
 Radical feminists focus on cultural changes that erode patriarchal structures and reject the notion that a woman’s “role” within society is to be that of a “lesser class.”
 Radical feminism strives towards women’s liberation.

 Radical feminism involves an analytical framework that creates what are commonly known as radical feminist positions.
 Radical feminists identify, analyze, and discuss—through multiple lenses—the roots of women’s oppression within social and economic contexts.
 Each radical feminist position is formed from an analysis of why the position liberates women as a class.